Skip to main content

 skipAlways 0

-When "continue" is set, the preloader can reload the files that have already been loaded at the next time point, such as when the user scrolls, leading to a page switch.
-This is usually done for the either:
+When complete = false, the preloader will be re-triggered at the next time point, such as when the user scrolls leading to a page switch.
+This is usually done for either:

 • Retrying in case of file loading failure